-Horizons' approach in this Plan is to focus its resources on making significant progress on the four biggest environmental issues identified for the Region.
+Horizons' The Regional Council's approach in this Plan is to focus its resources on making significant progress on the four biggest environmental issues identified for the Region.
 That does not mean the remaining issues identified in this Plan are unimportant, simply that they are lower priority work for the 10-year life of this Plan.

 To make the One Plan compact and easy to use we have tried to keep background and explanatory information to a minimum.
-Further information and explanations can be found in the State of the Environment Reports published by Horizons Regional Council and in the technical reports and Consideration of Alternatives, Benefits and Costs (s 32 report) which accompany the One Plan.
+Further information and explanations can be found in the State of the Environment Reports published by Horizons the Regional Council and in the technical reports and Consideration of Alternatives, Benefits and Costs (s32 report) which accompany the One Plan.